Qinnn/Qinnn.github.io/about/index.md

 ----

-This bolg is cloned from [webfrog](https://github.com/webfrogs/webfrogs.github.com), thanks for providding such a beautiful theme.
+This blog is cloned from [webfrog](https://github.com/webfrogs/webfrogs.github.com), thanks for providing such a beautiful theme.